Georgia Northwestern instructors find creative ways to adjust to online learning

 The sudden closure of Georgia Northwestern Technical College’s (GNTC) campuses compelled most traditional and industrial instructors to reformat their courses to be taken by students online while the world struggles with the COVID-19 pandemic.

-“Although this adjustment has been challenging at times, I believe our faculty, staff and students have embraced the undertaking and are doing exceptionally well during these extraordinary times,” said Heidi Popham, president of GNTC, which has several campuses across Northwest Georgia, including campuses in Walker and Catoosa counties.
+“Although this adjustment has been challenging at times, I believe our faculty, staff and students have embraced the undertaking and are doing exceptionally well during these extraordinary times,” said Heidi Popham, president of GNTC, which has several campuses across Northwest Georgia, including Gordon County.
 “I cannot say enough good things about our faculty, especially those that have transitioned their courses from campus-based to 100 percent online.
 Their dedication and determination in making this quick change reflects their overwhelming commitment to our students and ensuring they have the skills necessary to be successful.”

 For Darrell Huggins, program director and instructor of automation engineering technology, the sudden switch from a lab-based curriculum to one completely online was very challenging.